 As the NPC/Pro League like to work with the same circle of friends, we were not surprised that Wings of Strength would be involved with the Olympia Weekend.

-Could purchasing the Olympia Weekend from AMI be the next move for the Wings of Strength?
+Could purchasing the Olympia Weekend from AMI be the next move for the owner of Wings of Strength, Jake Wood?

 It would make perfect sense for Dan Solomon as he would be working with great friends.

 Dan has already brought in the people he wants to work with while Robin Chang left AMI to start his new job with Jim Manion at NPC Worldwide.